Instructions for Authors

 Submitted manuscripts are reviewed for originality, significance, adequacy of documentation, composition, and adherence to these guidelines.
 However, editorial decisions are based not only on the technical merits of the work but also on factors such as priority for publication and relevance to the general readership of Nanotheranostics.
 All manuscripts are judged in relation to other submissions currently under consideration.

-Manuscripts that are judged to be of insufficient quality or unlikely to be competitive enough for publication are rejected during initial screening.
-The remaining manuscripts go through a single-blind peer review process with two or more reviewers.
-In single-blind review, reviewers' identities are hidden from the authors but not vice versa.
-Possible decisions after review are: accept as is, minor revision, major revision, de novo resubmission, or reject.
+Manuscripts that are deemed of insufficient quality or unlikely to be competitive for publication will be rejected during the initial screening.
+The remaining manuscripts undergo a single-blind peer review process, involving two or more reviewers.
+In this process, the identities of the reviewers are concealed from the authors, but not vice versa.
+Possible decisions include: accept as is, minor revision, major revision, de novo resubmission, or rejection.

-Rebuttals to rejected manuscripts are strongly discouraged, and requests for resubmission of rejected manuscripts are generally not granted without significant demonstration of errors in the review or decision process.
+Rebuttals to rejected manuscripts are strongly discouraged.
+Requests for the resubmission of rejected manuscripts are generally not granted unless there is a substantial demonstration of errors in the review or decision process.
 Most articles are rejected on grounds of insufficient priority or lack of relevance to Nanotheranostics, not data quality or technical issues.

-Authors should submit back their revisions within 1 month in the case of minor revision, 3 months in the case of major revision, and 4 months in the case of de novo resubmission.
-To submit a revision please sign in at the manuscript login page and use the submit revision button at the right side of the page.
-Manuscripts with significant results are typically reviewed and published at the highest priority.
+Authors are required to submit their revisions within 1 month for minor revisions, 3 months for major revisions, and 4 months for de novo resubmissions.
+To submit a revision, please sign in to the manuscript login page and click the 'Submit revision' button on the right side.
+Manuscripts with significant findings are given the highest priority for review and publication.

-Important note: After the manuscript is accepted, any inquiry should be addressed to our publishing team only.
-Please do not send any publishing-related inquiry to our editors or editor-in-chief as they are not involved in the process after a manuscript is accepted.
+Note: Once the manuscript is accepted, any publishing-related inquiries (such as copyediting, fees, proofs, etc.) should be directed to our publishing team only.
+Please do not send or cc such inquiries to the editor-in-chief or editors, as they are not involved in the publishing process after acceptance.

-Articles in our journal are now distributed under the Creative Commons Attribution 4.0 International License (CC-BY license) Authors retain copyright of the article.
+Articles in our journal are now distributed under the Creative Commons Attribution International License (CC-BY license).
+Authors retain copyright of their articles.

-For articles published before June 10 2019, the Creative Commons Attribution-NonCommercial 4.0 License was used by default and copyright is with the publisher.
-Please refer to each individual article's copyright and open access statement.
+For articles published prior to June 10, 2019, the default license was the Creative Commons Attribution-NonCommercial License (CC BY-NC license), with copyright held by the publisher.
+Please refer to the copyright and open access statement for each individual article.

-A good review is expected to provide an authoritative and in-depth understanding of important topics in medicine.
-It gives a very high-quality state-of-the-art account of the subject matter and a balanced assessment of the current primary literature.
-The implications of recent developments for the wider scientific community are emphasized and authors should aim to stimulate progress in the field.
-Reviews must be of general interest and enticing to the journal’s broad readership.
-A good review should also be a timely account that is needed and adds genuinely to the existing literature.
-References should be selected to give a balanced view of the field.
-Special terms, acronyms and symbols should be defined and fundamental ideas explained in a simplistic way.
-We particularly encourage international and multidisciplinary collaborations among our authors.
+A well-written review should provide an authoritative and in-depth understanding of key topics in medicine, offering a high-quality, state-of-the-art account of the subject matter along with a balanced evaluation of the current primary literature.
+The review should highlight the implications of recent developments for the broader scientific community and encourage progress in the field.
+Reviews must be of general interest, engaging the journal’s diverse readership, and should present a timely, relevant account that adds value to the existing literature.
+References should be carefully selected to provide a balanced perspective.
+Special terms, acronyms, and symbols must be clearly defined, and fundamental concepts should be explained in an accessible manner.
+We strongly encourage international and multidisciplinary collaborations among our authors.

-All review content should consist of original text and interpretation, avoiding any direct reproduction.
-We encourage authors to create original figures that illustrate the subject matter and research themes.
-If a significant amount of other people's material is to be used, either textual or image-based, permission must be sought by the author in accordance with copyright law and must be made clear in the manuscript.
+All review content should be original, with new text and interpretation, avoiding direct reproduction.
+Authors are encouraged to create original figures that effectively illustrate the subject matter and research themes.
+If any substantial material from other sources, whether textual or image-based, is included, authors must obtain permission in accordance with copyright law, and this must be clearly indicated in the manuscript.

-Apply minimal additional formatting and stylization to the manuscript.
+Please apply minimal additional formatting and stylization to the manuscript.
 During processing, all articles will be reformatted to Times New Roman font with left alignment.
-Authors whose first language is not English are encouraged to use Times New Roman font to avoid input of non-English characters.
+Authors whose first language is not English are encouraged to use Times New Roman to avoid the inclusion of non-English characters.

-In the main text or figure/table legends, please do not color the fonts or use smaller font size to distinguish one text from other texts.
-In our xml, only bold, italic, superscript and subscript are allowed.
+In the main text and figure/table legends, please refrain from using colored fonts or smaller font sizes to differentiate text.
+In our XML, only bold, italic, superscript, and subscript formatting are permitted.

-Please note that supplementary material is not copy-edited.
-Authors are responsible for ensuring all supplementary material meets the scientific and style standards of the main text and figures.
+Please note that supplementary material is not subject to copy-editing.
+Authors are responsible for ensuring that all supplementary material adheres to the scientific and style standards of the main text and figures.

 All manuscripts should include the following sections, in order.
 All sections are mandatory unless designated "optional":